-The Board of Directors (the "Board") and management are recommending that shareholders vote FOR items (i) and (ii).
+The Board of Directors (the "Board") and management are recommending that shareholders vote FOR items (i) to (iv).

-A simple majority of the votes cast will constitute approval of each of these matters.
+A simple majority of the votes cast will constitute approval of each of these matters except for the resolution approving the share consolidation which is a special resolution and, as such, requires approval by not less than two-thirds of the votes cast.